Back to top

 Android 8 and higher

-Specifies a list of apps that are not run on devices.
+Specifies a list of apps that must not be uninstalled using mobile data.

 Values